 For cases of essential hypertension, treatment is aimed at controlling the hypertension and maintaining blood pressure at an acceptable level.
 In cases of secondary hypertension, treatment is aimed at identifying and treating the underlying cause as well as controlling the hypertension.

-A decision as to whether or not to treat hypertension will depend on a number of factors including the patient's age, the level of blood pressure, other medical conditions and risk factors.
+A decision as to whether or not to treat hypertension will depend on a number of factors including the patient's age, the level of blood pressure, and other medical conditions and risk factors.

 - Maintaining a healthy bodyweight